sjentsch/lsjDocs/Ch08/Ch08_Estimation_2.rst

 numbers is a mathematical law that applies to many different sample statistics but the simplest way to think about it is as a law about averages.
-The sample mean is the most obvious example of a statistic that relies on averaging (because that’s what the mean is... an average), so let’s look at that.
+The sample mean is the most obvious example of a statistic that relies on averaging (because that’s what the mean is… an average), so let’s look at that.
 When applied to the sample mean what the law of large numbers states is that as the sample gets larger, the sample mean tends to get closer to the true population mean.
 Or, to say it a little bit more precisely, as the sample size